 Why Should Detox Centers and Rehabs be Separate?

-While it’s not impossible for detox and rehab to be offered in the same facility, separating the two is often considered beneficial.
+While it’s not impossible to offer detox and rehab in the same facility, separating the two often yields many benefits.
 Some of the advantages of attending distinct and separate detox and rehab centers include the following.

 - Detox facilities can focus entirely on immediate medical attention